Approved Mooring Contractors

 The following individuals/businesses are currently approved mooring contractors:

-Mooring owners who received a green tag must submit the Preexisting Mooring Inspection form (PDF, 152 KB) with their lease application.
-All other mooring lease applicants must submit the Pre-installation Mooring Proposal form (PDF, 515 KB) with their lease application.
+- All mooring lease applicants must submit the Pre-installation Mooring Proposal form (PDF, 515 KB) with their lease application.

 Throughout the process to develop the Draft Tomales Bay Vessel Management Plan, GFNMS and CSLC were committed to engaging boaters and the local community in providing input for the development of the plan.
 To that end, Greater Farallones Sanctuary Advisory Council initiated a Working Group for Tomales Bay Vessel Management.
 The Working Group consisted of representatives of boating associations, shellfish growers, commercial fishermen, boat services operations, conservation organizations, shore-side property owners, and state and federal agencies with jurisdiction in Tomales Bay.